Where to Stay in Costa Rica First Time: 16 Best Areas

 Stay In La Fortuna If you want to visit Arenal Volcano National Park or see the Arenal Volcano; you are a fan of nature; you want to stay in an all-inclusive resort; you want both local and modern attractions and amenities.

-Best places to stay in Costa Rica in La Fortuna:
+Best places to stay in Costa Rica in La Fortuna for first-timers:

 🔍MORE HOTEL DEALS IN LA FORTUNA